stair-lab/t2kg/analysis/README.md

 We will set the TEST_MODE=True in analysis_constants.py.
 This sets the two directories DATA_BASE_PATH (where we store analysis results) KNOWLEDGE_BASE_PATH where the json knowledge graphs live.
-Test mode will set these two to be test_data/ and test_data/ within test_dir/.
+Test mode will set these two to be test_data/ and test_data/ within test_dir/ but you can set these to be other directories and set TEST_MODE = False if you do

 ## Embedding knowledge graphs. embed_graphs.py